chuckconway/c-sharp-style-guide/README.markdown

 ### Line Length

-Lines should be not exceed 165 characters.
+Lines should not exceed 165 characters.

 ### Vertical Spacing